Getting To Black Mountain Cabin

 As anticipated, it took much longer to reach the cabin on snowshoes than it would have in the summer.
 By shortly after noon, we were having lunch in the cabin.
 We tried to start a fire with the scraps of wood left by previous campers but the woodstove just smoldered and smoked.

 While Susan and Marilyn cleaned up the cabin and organized our food and gear, David and I set forth with a saw and the pulk to gather enough wood for the night.
 There was plenty of dead and down wood within two hundred yards of the cabin; in short order we’d cut up and transported the downed top of a dead maple (burns long and slow), and a fallen spruce (burns fast and hot), both easily split with the small axe we’d brought.

 We also found a flowing spring and collected enough water to get us through the evening.
 The snow at the cabin was deep and dense and we planned on melting it for water in a big pot on the woodstove.

-By sunset, the temperature outside was headed to near zero, and a wind we estimated at 40-50 m.p.h. was clawing at the exposed north wall of the cabin.
+By sunset (early at this time of year), the temperature outside was headed to near zero, and a wind we estimated at 40-50 m.p.h. was clawing at the exposed north wall of the cabin.
 We had to bolt the door (the bolt was missing so we improvised) to keep the wind from blowing it open.
 A real winter night!

-Pleasantly tired, we settled in with the lanterns throwing out a soft glow of light.
+Pleasantly tired, we dressed warm and settled in with the lanterns throwing out a soft glow of light.
 The stove was blazing, with a big stack of firewood at the ready.
 The bunks were made up with thick foam pads and warm winter sleeping bags.